-For the 2017 year, we’ve elected to start a new philanthropic adventure!
-We will be working with the Bill Wilson Center to provide quilts to a range of programs they host to help local foster and homeless youth in our community.
+In 2017, we elected to work with the Bill Wilson Center to provide quilts to a range of programs they host to help local foster and homeless youth in our community.

-Bill Wilson Center will accept any sized finished quilt tops.
+Bill Wilson Center accepts any sized finished quilt tops.
 Since their services help such a range of people in our community they will happily accept baby quilts, children quilts, and larger lap or twin sized quilts.
-Our charity chair will hand deliver them to the Bill Wilson Center in which our contact will find the best home/person to deliver donated quilts.
-See or talk to Sarah if you have any questions about our new charity project for the year.
+Our charity chair hand delivered them to the Bill Wilson Center in which our contact will find the best home/person to deliver donated quilts.

 For more information about Bill Wilson Center, check out their website here: